General Program Information

 Yes, the University of the Pacific PA Program is fully accredited.

 The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the University of the Pacific Physician Assistant Program sponsored by the University of the Pacific.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 If Pacific does not maintain its accreditation, how will this affect my Board eligibility?

-According to the ARC-PA: Provisional accreditation is an active accreditation status.
+According to the ARC-PA: Continuing accreditation is an active accreditation status.
 In order to be eligible to take the PANCE, students must successfully complete a program that was accredited at the time the student matriculated.
 It is best to check with the NCCPA concerning exam eligibility criteria.

 Is there an online or part-time option?